 For our research and innovation activities we have 290 permanent researchers and lecturers, 110 non-permanent researchers (post doctoral students and research engineers) and over 300 doctoral students.
 Our research and innovation activities are financed by public and private research contracts totalling approximately €18 million per annum.

-The school's research has developed through building strong partnerships with higher education institutions and research establishments in the Brittany and Pays de la Loire regions through the research laboratories listed below.
+The university's research has developed through building strong partnerships with higher education institutions and research establishments in the Brittany and Pays de la Loire regions through the research laboratories listed below.

 |Unités de Recherche||Autres tutelles / Partenaires|